magichourhq/magic-hour-node/README.md

 });
 ```

+> [!WARNING]
-> **Warning**: any API call that renders a video will utilize frames in your account.
+> Any API call that renders a video will utilize frames in your account.

 ## Module Documentation and Snippets